Jamshidbek2000/fract-ol_42/README.md

 # Fractol

 ## About
-Fractol is a graphical project, where different models of fractol need to be implemented, such as Mandelbrot, Burning ship and julia.
+Fractol is a graphical project, where different models of fractol need to be implemented, such as Mandelbrot, Burning ship and Julia.

 ## What I have learned doing the project
 * Rendering